exoplatform/exo-documentation/docs/UserWallet.rst

 |image|

-All actions become available and you are allowed to send and recieve funds as well as consulting the transactions hoistory, rewarding details and see the transactions statistics.
+All actions become available and you can send and receive funds as well as view transaction history or statistics and reward details.

 It is possible to filter ...